Sali Berisha: Sanctions

 "It is my deep conviction that this declaration against me has been based entirely on misinformation that Mr. Secretary of State Antony Blinken has gotten from a corrupted lobby process involving Edi Rama and George Soros, who are close friends." (...)
 "They have no evidence.
 None at all.
 If they announced one bit, I will be most thankful.
 But they have no concrete proof based on fact, not manipulation or slander."

 On July 21, the British embassy in Tirana announced it had taken action against several Albanian individuals but did not disclose their names.
 The prime minister's special envoy to the Western Balkans Stuart Peach said in a statement:

 This week, we took disruptive action against several Albanian individuals with well publicised and documented ties to criminality and corruption.
 This is the first wave of a set of actions intended to encourage accountability and end impunity.

 The next day, Berisha revealed that he was subject to this action.

 On 7 May 2025, Axios reporter, Marc Caputo tweeted that the U.S. Department of State, under the Second Trump Administration, would allow Berisha to visit the United States.
 Berisha and his political allies posted celebratory messages and insinuated that the non-grata designation had been lifted.
 However, according to Albanian media, two days later the State Department said that it had "no new information to provide at this time regarding this designation."
 According to the Albanian Times, Caputo's post "made no mention of a policy change or removal of Berisha’s “non grata” status.
 Instead, it refers to visa waivers—a longstanding practice used in special cases for reasons of national interest.
 Such waivers have previously been granted to controversial figures including Iran’s Mahmoud Ahmadinejad and Venezuela’s Nicolás Maduro, without altering their sanction status."

+Flamingo Revolution

+On 7 July 2026, in an interview with Truth Times, opposition leader Sali Berisha described the Flamingo Revolution as "the most important movement of the last 35 years", comparing them to the movement that overthrew Albania's communist regime in the early 1990s.
+He said the Democratic Party supported the protests but would not seek to lead them, called for Prime Minister Edi Rama's resignation and the formation of a non-partisan caretaker government, rejected the government's claims of foreign involvement in the demonstrations, and alleged that authorities had attempted to portray the protests as antisemitic while insisting the movement was "not, and is not, antisemitic".